Configuration Export and Import

 You can use this page to audit all Enterprise DLP configuration object exports and to download previously exported Enterprise DLP configuration object exports.

-• Date Exported—Date and time the user exported the configuration object.
+• Date Exported—Date and time you exported the configuration object.

-• Exported By—Email of the data security administrator who exported the configuration object.
+• Exported By—Email of the user who exported the configuration object.

 • Click Action for the configuration object export you want to download.